 - Leaving a contracted job unfinished after agreeing to complete it.

-- Tricking a merchant into believing a low-value item is worth more.
+- Convincing a merchant that a low-value item is worth more.

 Lawful Good insults